microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

 	truffle deploy
 	```

 The contract is now present in the blockchain and waiting to be invoked.
 All you lack is a mechanism for invoking it.
-In the next exercise, you will use the contract in a Web site that runs on Node.js.
+In the next exercise, you will invoke the contract from a Web app that runs on Node.js.

 <a name="Exercise4"></a>
 ## Exercise 4: Invoke the contract from a Web app ##